learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-06/README.md

 ## Schedule

-+Today is more sparse by design to give your students a chance to catch up if needed.
++ Today is more sparse by design to give your students a chance to catch up if needed.
 They may need to spend most of the day working on their social media projects.
 If some students finish early, give them a stretch challenge for their project, such as implementing BCrypt of OAuth.
 + If the whole group finishes early, feel free to move presentations up early and work on either
     + Doing a bigger build out of the Kiva project
     + Move tomorrow's API lecture to this afternoon, then start with ideation tomorrow morning